Here’s everything you need to know about Budget 2025

 Energy

-All the main energy suppliers have announced moderate price decreases over the past few weeks.
-However this will still leave prices this winter around double normal levels so further help with energy bills had been well flagged.
+All the main energy suppliers have announced moderate price decreases over the past year.
+However prices still remain well above normal levels.
+So further help with energy bills had been expected.

-The reduced 9% rate of VAT on gas and electricity bills is also being extended for another 12 months.
+The reduced 9% rate of VAT on gas and electricity bills is also being extended for another six months until the end of April.

-Households in receipt of the fuel allowance will receive an extra lump sum of €300 before Christmas in addition to their regular weekly payment.
+Households in receipt of the fuel allowance will receive an extra lump sum of €300 in November in addition to their regular weekly payment.
 See here for more information on the allowance and how to apply for it.

 The Carbon Tax

-This will increase the price of a litre of petrol and diesel by around 3 cent from tonight.
-While the increase on home heating fuels won't kick in until May.
+This will increase the price of a litre of petrol and diesel by around 3 cent.
+However the increase on home heating fuels like gas won't kick in until May.

 So what exactly does that mean for your pocket?